martinmollaian/tia-portal-tank-project/README.md

 The system simulates an automated tank process with modular PLC architecture, including control logic, recipe management, and process simulation.

-The system architecture is described in detail in the plc-architecture section.
+The system architecture is described in detail in the plc-architecture section

 ---

 ## System Features